There are many ways we keep Jackson’s memory close to us. Here’s where we will share some events, fundraisers, and tributes in Jackson’s memory.

 This Spring, we’re going to create a special garden in our yard, in Jackson’s memory.
 It’s too early to start planting, but we're clearing out a space, and have been painting small rocks with favorite memories of Jackson - his favorite foods, characters from his books, and little reminders of what made him special.

 We’ll also plant a tree for him, along with asters, which bloom in September.
+(Editor’s note: we have since-planted the whole thing, and should really update this section of the site.)

 On February 1, 2018, our friend Libby arranged a fundraiser for the SUDC Foundation at Reuben’s Brewing in Seattle.
 Reuben’s generously donated $1 per beer, and we had a collection vase as well - all-in-all, we estimate that we raised about $1,500 for the SUDC foundation.
 Thank you to our family, friends, Jackson’s friends, friends-of-friends, and everybody who showed their support.
 We only wish Jackson could have been there to witness all the love and eat all of the pretzels.

-The Tuesday after Thanksgiving, our friend Casey held a fundraiser on Facebook for the SUDC Foundation.
+On Thanksgiving 2017, our friend Casey held a fundraiser on Facebook for the SUDC Foundation.
 It raised $3,000, and we are very thankful for the 80 friends and family who contributed.